 Aiyana Stanley-Jones was a 7-year-old Black girl who was shot in the head during a SWAT operation in the middle of the night.
 This incident sparked outrage over growing militarization of police forces in the country, as well as the racial disparities between the police and Black communities.
 Charges against the officer who shot her were dropped in 2015.

 2014: Tamir Rice, Eric Garner, and Michael Brown all die at the hands of police

-After the killing of Michael Brown in Ferguson, the Black Lives Matter movement drew national attention and highlighted the racial disctimination and police brutality that occurs often in Black communities.
-Furthermore, social media brought to light video evidence of multiple killings that summer, including Eric Garner in New York, who was killed by a chokehold, and 12-year-old Tamir Rice, who was shot by police while playing with a toy gun.
+After the killing of Michael Brown in Ferguson, the Black Lives Matter movement drew national attention and highlighted racial discrimination and police brutality that occurs often in Black communities.
+Furthermore, social media brought to light video evidence of multiple killings that summer—including Eric Garner in New York, who was killed by a chokehold, and 12-year-old Tamir Rice, who was shot by police while playing with a toy gun.
 Protests erupted across the country amid calls for police reform.

 [Pictured: Protest of the shooting death of Michael Brown outside Ferguson Police Department Headquarters, Aug.
 11, 2014, in Ferguson, Missouri.]

 Nov.
 28, 2014: UN Committee against Torture condemns police brutality and excessive use of force by law enforcement in the US

 The UN Committee Against Torture called for action against police brutality in Black communities in an effort to decrease the killing of unarmed Black people and stop the use of military weapons during protest.
 The committee claimed to have “numerous reports” on the use of excessive police brutality, specifically in minority groups, and encouraged investigations to be launched.